validaoxyz/hyperliquid-exporter/README.md

 ### Logging Level

 Adjust the logging level in the code if you need more or less verbosity.
-You can modify the log package settings in main.go or individual monitor files.
+You can modify the log package settings in `logger/logger.go`.

 ## Cleaning Up